 Cognitive impairment may also increase the risk of self-neglect for people living alone with dementia, especially as ability to perform activities of daily living gradually declines.
 The public health community can actively strive to prevent abuse, neglect and exploitation through partnerships with adult protective services, law enforcement, aging network service providers and other community-based organizations.

-In many localities, public health is charged with leading the community’s disaster and emergency preparedness plans.
-This may include natural disasters such as hurricanes and tornadoes or emergency response plans such as evacuation and contamination.
-To help ensure that local and state preparedness plans consider the particular vulnerabilities of people living with dementia, public health agencies must elicit insights from people living with dementia, caregivers, and experts on cognitive impairment.
+In many jurisdictions, public health is charged with leading the community’s disaster and emergency preparedness and response to assure health security.
+These efforts sweep from pandemics to natural disasters to other hazards that may entail mitigation, resilience and recovery.
+To help ensure that local and state preparedness and response plans address the particular vulnerabilities of people living with dementia, public health agencies must elicit insights from people living with dementia, caregivers, and experts on cognitive impairment.
 Further, emergency responders and shelter staff benefit from specific training about the signs and symptoms of dementia and other cognitive impairments.
+Learn how public health can attend to the unique challenges associated with dementia during the coronavirus pandemic.

 Care and advance planning